kalavagunta-vamshi/Kalavagunta-vamshi/README.md

 ### Hi there 👋

-I'm Vamshi Kalavagunta, a Robotics student at the University of Maryland, College Park, with a passion for exploring the intersection of technology and innovation in the field of Robotics and AI.
+I'm Vamshi Kalavagunta, a Robotics student at the University of Maryland, College Park.

 - 🔭 Currently, I'm diving into Computer Vision Guided Robotics & Deep Imitation Learning for Industrial Automation, focusing on tasks like Front-End Loading, Dexterous Manipulation, and Packaging.
 - 💻 I have a keen interest and experience in Manipulators, Mobile Robots, Machine Learning, Deep Learning, Computer Vision, and NLP.